 Purpose of study

-The school’s curriculum for music aims to ensure that all pupils:
+Our curriculum for music ensures that all pupils:

 - understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 - to build a musical curriculum that develops learning and results in the acquisition of knowledge and improved well-being.

 - to promote a love of music and singing across a broadened curriculum, teaching them to sing and play with increasing confidence and control.

 The clear and comprehensive programme of study we have adopted at St Joseph’s Catholic Primary School is an integrated, practical, exploratory and child-led approach to musical learning that works in line with the National Curriculum aims: